...

 A background check is a comprehensive investigation that verifies an individual’s identity, criminal history, employment records, and rental background.

 When landlords or property managers conduct a background check on a potential tenant, they are essentially looking to establish trust and minimize risks associated with renting out their property.
 By confirming the authenticity of the tenant’s identity, checking for any past criminal records, validating their employment status, and examining their previous rental experiences, landlords can make informed decisions about the credibility and reliability of the applicant.
-This process helps in ensuring that the tenant is suitable for the rental property and can uphold the terms of the lease agreement.
+This process helps ensure that the tenant is suitable for the rental property and can uphold the terms of the lease agreement.

 What Information Does a Background Check Provide?